FAQs

 • ISO 14025 for standardization of environmental declarations

-The impact calculation consistently includes transportation impact across the supply chain.
+Transportation: The impact calculation consistently includes transportation impact across the supply chain.
 For this, calculations provided by the non-profit organisation Network for Transport Measures (NTM) are utilised.
 NTM’s objective is to establish standardised methods for assessing the environmental impact of different transportation modes.

 These methodologies for impact assessment are explicitly detailed in the PaperTale transformation matrix.
 Facilities are required to adopt the appropriate measures to acquire and input impact data according to their level of transformation within the PaperTale system.
 Furthermore, consumers can access member statuses and impact details through the consumer app.